NeilTheSeal/little-shop-7/README.md

 # Little Esty Shop

+## Description of Project

+## Summary of Work Completed

+## Ideas for a Contributor to Work on / Refactor

+## Project Contributors

+   - README should include a basic description of the project, a summary of the work completed, and some ideas for a potential contributor to work on/refactor next.
+Also include the names and GitHub links of all student contributors on your project.

+# Additional Project Information

 ## Background and Description

 "Little Esty Shop" is a group project that requires students to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.